catalystsystem/catalyst-intent/COIF.md

 #### Conflict between Output and Input Settlement

-If the Output and Input Settlement implementation uses different payload encoding schemes, they won't be composable.
-As a result, it is RECOMMENDED to use the `FillDescription` specification whenever possible.
+If the Output and Input Settlement implementations use different payload encoding schemes, they will not be composable.
+Therefore, it is RECOMMENDED to use the `FillDescription` specification whenever possible.
 However, even in these cases, validation implementations remain composable.

 ### General Compatibility

 `address` variables SHALL be encoded as `bytes32` to be compatible with virtual machines having addresses larger than 20 bytes.
-This does not make the implementation less efficient.
+This does not affect implementation efficiency.

 ### Solver Interfaces

 This specification does not propose any interface for initiating, solving, or finalizing intents.
-There are secondary interfaces to facilitate this.
+Secondary interfaces facilitate these processes.

 The purpose of this specification is to propose minimal and efficient interfaces for building composable intent protocols and reusing components.

 ## Security Considerations

+The specification allows for the mixing and matching of contracts, which could introduce malicious proofs.
+Therefore, it is crucial to properly validate, encode, and decode payloads to prevent malicious contracts from entering malicious payloads on behalf of others.